serkankas/Django_JWT_Application/README.md

 | Call API with Authentication | This is an API controlled if it's authenticated or not.
 You may got 401 Unauthorized application or 500/404 depends on your backend works or not.
 | Refresh Token | The JWT works with two different token section.
 Access and Refresh token.
 If the tokens need refresh, you can press this option.
 | Get Token | Initially, when you logged in the tokens are not captured.
 However, after logged in.
 You press this option to set your tokens.
 To make access the option 3 and 4
+| Call API with Permission | This API called and it's gives 200 if either admin or editor user.
+Normal user cannot perform, which will return 401
 | Exit | Closes the program.

 Able to start program.